pprunty/pprunty.github.io/posts/02-magikarp.md

 date: "2024-07-24"
 description: "In just 11 hours, I created an AI agent that could do the work of an entire data science team; providing me with wake-up call for the future of software development."
 image: "/images/articles/magikarp.WEBP"
-artwork: "Mock-up of the fish-typed Pokémon Magikarp, as an iPhone Application and AI agent"
+artwork: "The Magikarp AI agent as an iPhone Application"
 ---

 I used to think integrating Artificial Intelligence (AI) into my Software as a Service (SaaS) entrepreneurial projects